AlexSchinnerl/dataCite/README.md

 ### main

-Contains the `main` method, along with the helper functions: `clear_directory`, `loader` and `create_DCxml`.
+Contains the `main` method, along with the helper functions: `clear_directory` and `create_DCxml`.
 For each record the Alma XML is loaded and a DataCite compatible XML file is created and saved in the output folder.

+### dataLoader

+A simple function for accessing the ALMA API to get the user Data.
+The response is stored as `response_{AC Number}.xml`

 ### map_functions